andreas-steigmiller/ore-competition-framework/README.txt

     ’data/queries/’ directory.
 If specified in the competition file, then the loaded queries are also filtered and sorted.

-6. Then the queries are executed for each reasoner by the competition framework and the results of the reasoners are parsed and normalised.
+6. The queries are then executed for each reasoner by the competition framework and the results of the reasoners are parsed and normalised.
 If expected results are available for the queries, then the hash codes of the reasoner results are compared to the expected